apache/airflow/docs/apache-airflow/best-practices.rst

 The nice thing about this is that you can switch the decorator back at any time and continue developing it "dynamically" with ``PythonVirtualenvOperator``.

-You can see detailed examples of using :class:`airflow.providers.standard.core.operators.python.ExternalPythonOperator` in :ref:`Taskflow External Python example <taskflow/external_python_example>`
+You can see detailed examples of using :class:`airflow.providers.standard.operators.python.ExternalPythonOperator` in :ref:`Taskflow External Python example <taskflow/external_python_example>`

 Using DockerOperator or Kubernetes Pod Operator